raideer/vue-cms-data/README.md

 ## Installation
-* Download this repo and place it in `src/modules/vue-cms-data`
-* Or install it directly with yarn
+* Add this package to your project with `yarn add vue-cms-data` or `npm i vue-cms-data`

 ## Usage
 Instead of using `v-html` directive, just use `v-cms-data`